-- The applicant submitted a compliant Concept Paper; - The Full Application complies with the content and form requirements in Section IV.D. of the FOA; and - The applicant successfully uploaded all required documents and clicked the "Submit" button in EERE Exchange by the deadline stated in the FOA. - 3.
-Replies to Reviewer Comments Replies to Reviewer Comments are deemed compliant if: - The Reply to Reviewer Comments complies with the content and form requirements in Section IV.E. of the FOA; and - The applicant successfully uploaded all required documents to EERE Exchange by the deadline stated in the FOA.
+- The applicant submitted a compliant Concept Paper; - The Full Application complies with the content and form requirements in Section IV.D. of the FOA; and - The applicant successfully uploaded all required documents and clicked the "Submit" button in EERE Exchange by the deadline stated in the FOA.

-d.
-Responsiveness Criteria
+D. Responsiveness Criteria